Equilibrium fluctuation theorems compatible with anomalous response

-Although any real value of coupling constant $\lambda$ satisfying stability condition (\ref{mag.cond}) is admissible, it is desirable to impose some criterium in order to reduce thermal dispersions of the system magnetization (\ref{iso.sus2}) and the external magnetic field (\ref{iso.sus3}).
+Although any real value of coupling constant $\lambda$ that satisfies stability condition (\ref{mag.cond}) is admissible, one can impose a constraint to reduce as low as possible the thermal fluctuations of the system magnetization (\ref{iso.sus2}) and the external magnetic field (\ref{iso.sus3}).
 According to these expressions, the growth of the coupling constant $\lambda$ provokes a reduction of the magnetization fluctuations and the growth of the external magnetic field $H^{\omega}$ fluctuations.
 Due to this observation, the optimal value of the coupling constant $\lambda$ is chosen to minimize the total dispersion $\sigma^{2}=\sigma_{H}^{2}+\sigma_{m}^{2}$, where:

 is the thermal dispersion of the external magnetic field.
-The analysis yields:
+Such an analysis yields:

 where $a$ is the inverse of the isothermal magnetic susceptibility per particle, $a=\bar{\chi}_{T}^{-1}$.
-Thus, the value of the coupling constant employed in the $i+1$-calculation is estimated from the previous simulation as the case of parameters $\left( \bar{H},\bar{m}\right) $ in Eq.(\ref{ser}).
-Notice that this optimal value guarantees the validity of stability condition (\ref{mag.cond}).
+Thus, the value of the coupling constant employed in the $i+1$-calculation is estimated from the previous MC calculation as:

-Results of extensive Monte Carlo simulations by using the procedure explained above are shown in FIG.\ref{anomalous.eps}.
-We have used a square lattice with $L=25$ and considered $n=10^{6}$ iterations for each calculated point of these isotherms.
+Results of MC simulations using the procedure previously explained are shown in FIG.\ref{anomalous.eps}.
+The simulations were restricted to a lattice with $L=25$ and $n=10^{6}$ iterations for each calculated point of these isotherms.
 Besides, states with positive magnetization $\left\langle m\right\rangle>0$ are only shown due to the existence of the symmetry $ M\rightarrow-M$ and $H\rightarrow-H$.
-These results revealed the presence of anomalous diamagnetic states $\bar{\chi}_{T}<0$ for inverse temperatures $\beta$ above the critical point $\beta_{c}^{L=25} \simeq0.41$, that is, for temperatures $T<T_{c}\simeq2.44$.
+These results revealed the presence of anomalous diamagnetic states $\bar{\chi}_{T}<0$ for inverse temperatures $\beta$ above the critical point $\beta_{c}\simeq0.41$, that is, for temperatures $T<T_{c}\simeq2.44$.
 Notice that these dependencies are very similar to the ones shown in panels \textbf{a} and \textbf{b} at FIG.\ref{Weiss.eps} corresponding to ferromagnetic Weiss model.